-Order of Topics The nine chapters can be adapted to either the semester or quarter system.
+Order of Topics The twelve chapters can be adapted to either the semester or quarter system.
+In either system, differentiation and integration can be introduced in the first course of the sequence.
 There is some flexibility in the order and depth in which the chapters can be covered.
 Chapter 0 and the first part of Chapter 1 can be omitted.
-Chapters 7 (probability) is optional.
-Sections toward the end of each chapter tend to be optional as well.
+Chapters 7 (probability) and 8 (differential equations) are optional.
+Sections toward the end of each chapter tend to be optional.
 For instance, Section 2.8 on related rates and Section 4.6 on volumes of solids of revolution are optional.

-Examples The text contains over 500 examples that illustrate specific concepts or problem-solving techniques.
+Examples The text contains over 600 examples that illustrate specific concepts or problem-solving techniques.
 Each example is titled for easy reference.
 Many of the examples include side comments (printed in color) that clarify the steps of the solution.

-Exercises Over 375 new exercises have been added, so the text now contains nearly 3500 exercises.
+Exercises Over 500 new exercises have been added, so the text now contains nearly 4500 exercises.
 The exercises are graded, progressing from skill-development problems to more challenging problems involving applications and proofs.
 Many exercise sets begin with a group of exercises that provide the graphs of the functions involved.
 Review exercises are included at the end of each chapter.
 The answers to the odd-numbered exercises are given in the back of the text.

-Calculators Special emphasis is given to the use of hand calculators in sections dealing with limits and numerical integration.
-In addition, many of the exercise sets contain problems identified by the symbol as calculator exercises.
+Calculators Special emphasis is given to the use of hand calculators in sections dealing with limits, numerical integration, Taylor polynomials, and Newton's Method.
+In addition, many of the exercise sets contain problems identified by the symbol a as calculator exercises.

-Applications The text has approximately 450 applications taken from a variety of fields, with an emphasis on applications in business and economics.
+Applications The text has approximately 600 applications taken from a variety of fields, with an emphasis on applications in business and economics.
 An index of applications is given on the inside covers of the text.

-Graphics The Alternate Third Edition has over 1100 figures.
-Of these, over 450 are in the examples and exposition, nearly 375 are in the exercise sets, and over 225 are in the odd-numbered answers.
-The new art program in the Alternate Third Edition was computer generated for accuracy.
+Graphics The Third Edition has over 1400 figures.
+Of these, over 600 are in the examples and exposition, nearly 500 are in the exercise sets, and over 300 are in the odd-numbered answers.
+The new art program in the Third Edition was computer generated for accuracy.